lisa-lumos/Snowflake/12-data-governance.md

 Tags can get replicated.

-The max num of possible string values (ALLOWED_VALUES) for a single tag is 50.
+The max num in allowed string values (ALLOWED_VALUES) for a single tag is 50.

 A masking policy directly assigned to a column takes precedence over a tag-based masking policy.